archethic-foundation/archethic-docs/docs/FAQ/wallet.md

 Firstly, <a href="https://www.archethic.net/wallet.html" target="_blank">download the wallet</a> version that corresponds to the platform you want to use it on from the Archethic website or the app stores.
 Once installed, you can launch the application.

-1) The first page invites you to read and accept [https://www.archethic.net/privacy-policy-wallet.html](the privacy policy).<br/>
+1) The first page invites you to read and accept [the privacy policy](https://www.archethic.net/privacy-policy-wallet.html).<br/>
 2) Once accepted, you can click on "Get started" to begin creating your wallet.<br/>
 3) First, give a name to your first account within your future decentralized keychain.<br/>
 4) A confirmation popup appears to verify that the account name is to your liking.<br/>